- Explain division of labor and specialization

 The ultimate result of workers who can focus on their preferences and talents, learn to do their specialized jobs better, and work in larger organizations is that society as a whole can produce and consume far more than if each person tried to produce all of their own goods and services.
 The division and specialization of labor has been a force against the problem of scarcity.

 Trade and Markets

-Specialization only makes sense, though, if workers (and other economic agents such as businesses and nations) can use their income to purchase the other goods and services they need.
+Specialization only makes sense, though, if workers (and other economic agents, such as businesses and nations) can use their income to purchase the other goods and services they need.
 In short, specialization requires trade.
-You do not have to know anything about electronics or sound systems to play music—you just need a device (e.g., your phone or computer), download the music, and listen.
+You do not have to know anything about electronics or sound systems to play music—you just need a device (e.g., your phone or computer), and to download the music and listen.
 You don’t have to know anything about textiles or the construction of sewing machines if you need a jacket—you just buy the jacket and wear it.
 Instead of trying to acquire all the knowledge and skills involved in producing all of the goods and services that you wish to consume, the market allows you to learn a specialized set of skills and then use the pay you receive to buy the goods and services you need or want.
 This is how our modern society has evolved into a strong economy.